exonum/exonum-doc/src/advanced/consensus/specification.md

   Current round (1-based).

 - `locked_propose`
-  `Propose` on which node is locked.
+  `Propose` on which the node is locked.
 May be undefined.

 - `state_hash`
   Hash of the blockchain state.